Milwaukee (Greenamyer)

 Milwaukee is a public artwork by Cleveland, Ohio artist George Mossman Greenamyer (b.
 1939 - d.
-2023), located at the University of Wisconsin–Milwaukee; Golda Meir Library, Milwaukee, Wisconsin, United States of America.
+2023), located at the University of Wisconsin–Milwaukee; Golda Meir Library, Milwaukee, Wisconsin, United States.

 Description

-Painted Steel, 18' high x 20'1" wide x 5' deep.
+Painted steel, 18' high x 20'1" wide x 5' deep.
 Although the piece is entitled Milwaukee, agricultural iconography is included.
 The sculpture reads from left to right, starting with the Milwaukee Lighthouse, a lighthouse keeper at the harbor breakwater and a seaman standing on duty aboard a Great Lakes freighter and a workman holding a shovel on top of a grain elevator.
 The Urban scene begins with city folk nearby the U.S. Bank Center (Milwaukee), followed by Milwaukee City Hall and houses typical of early German and Polish immigrants.
 The most western part of the sculpture ends with a mailman delivering mail to a typical mid-western farmhouse, a cow, and a farm couple.

 Historical information

 An addition to the Golda Meir Library in 1988 qualified UW-Milwaukee for the Percent for Art program created in 1980.
 The Wisconsin Arts Board administers Percent for Art and a gubernatorial-appointed committee reviews the artists' applications.
 In examining proposals for the Golda Meir Library site, the committee considered the works of fifty-six artists before selecting George Mossman Greenamyer.